biancamika/digital-garden/content/notes/3. Permanent Notes/The State Change Method.md

 ---
-title: The State Change Method
+title: "The State Change Method"
 ---
 ## Reference
 - **Source:** [[In Online Ed Content Is No Longer King - Cohorts Are - Essay]], [[Wes Kao]]